-A C expression that is nonzero if it is desirable to choose register allocation so as to avoid move instructions between a value of mode mode1 and a value of mode mode2.
-If HARD\REGNO\MODE\OK (r, mode1) and HARD\REGNO\MODE\OK (r, mode2) are ever different for any r, then MODES\TIEABLE\P (mode1, mode2) must be zero.
+A C expression that is nonzero if a value of mode mode1 is accessible in mode mode2 without copying.

+If HARD\REGNO\MODE\OK (r, mode1) and HARD\REGNO\MODE\OK (r, mode2) are always the same for any r, then MODES\TIEABLE\P (mode1, mode2) should be nonzero.
+If they differ for any r, you should define this macro to return zero unless some other mechanism ensures the accessibility of the value in a narrower mode.